 Don’t we all love a good crunchy Caesar salad?
-But did you ever encounter an unwanted friend in there???
-The anchovy?
-Well, I know a few people who get turned off by this traditional ingredient.
-I’m one of them and most kids would probably never touch it if they saw a little punchy fish laying on top.
+But did you ever encounter an unwanted friend in there, the anchovy?
+I know a few people who get turned off by this traditional ingredient.
+I’m one of them, and most kids would probably never touch it if they saw a little punchy fish lying on top.
 Let’s say the anchovy divides many!
-So here is a Caesar dressing without anchovies, or raw eggs but with tiny green friends: capers!
+So here is a Caesar dressing without anchovies or raw eggs but with tiny green friends: capers!
 The perfect substitute!

-Capers aren’t seen in many recipes because of their strong and salty taste.
-In this dressing though, it fits like a glove!
-Plus, the kids don’t have anything against this green little pearl.
-They happen to be really salty so the dressing won’t need any added salt.
+Capers aren’t seen in many recipes because of their bold and salty taste.
+In this dressing, though, it fits like a glove!
+Plus, the kids don’t have anything against this little green pearl.
+They are salty so the dressing won’t need any added salt.

-Guessing the romaine lettuce used for a typical Caesar salad is the reason why it’s called this way… but the truth is an Italian Chef invented this dish in the USA.
-(Check info here) Originally, the salad didn’t contain any anchovies.
+Guessing the romaine lettuce used for a typical Caesar salad is why it’s called this way… but an Italian Chef invented this dish in the USA.
+Initially, the salad didn’t contain any anchovies.
 So in a way, this recipe is closest to its original form.
-Strangely enough, in Spain, they often just dress this salad with simple mayo and omit the bacon bits.
+Strangely enough, they often dress this salad with simple mayo and omit the bacon bits in Spain.
 Therefore, I had to import a good version of the Caesar dressing that the whole family would enjoy.

 Japanese vs. Normal Mayo

 This recipe reaches another level thanks to our special ingredient: Japanese mayo!
 It uses a different type of vinegar, more yolks and usually a tad of MSG, which brings this umami flavour in.
-It’s not a prerequisite but it does bring the salad another, more profound flavour!
-The most popular Japanese mayo, the one you see on sushis often is the Kewpie.
+It’s not a prerequisite but brings the salad another, more profound flavour!
+The most popular Japanese mayo you see on sushis often is the Kewpie.
 You can easily buy it online.
 (Check over here)

-Of course, the mayonnaise used could be a normal kind, but it would still be a great dressing!
+Of course, the mayonnaise used could be an everyday kind, it would still be a great dressing!
 Also, the drops of Worcestershire sauce and Tabasco are optional.

 You can keep the dressing in the refrigerator for up to a week without problems.